Goshido/android-vulkan/docs/static-mesh-component.md

 ## <a id="method-get-local">`GetLocal ( localMatrix )`</a>

-Method returns local transform of the compoment.
+Method returns local transform of the component.

 **Parameters:**